mrmwiebe/mrmwiebe.github.io/_posts/2016/2016-05-07-parkitect.md

 ADRENALINE MEGALOPOLIS IS AN INSIDE JOKE ABOUT FUNTOWN CITY SO IT HAD TO COME LAST!

 Overall, I was super happy with the response to these vids.
-If you check out the comments in YouTube, they're 99% positive which is crazy!
-Garret even made the joke that we broke YouTube cause we weren't getting any bad comments. :P
+If you check out the comments in YouTube, they're 99% positive which is crazy for YouTube comments!

 [GO BUY PARKITECT!!!!!](http://store.steampowered.com/app/453090/)